 Arches contains a variety of hiking trails, many of which are considered easy to moderate.
 Trails provide access to outstanding viewpoints and arches not visible from the road.
-In some cases, trails travel under arches, affording quite a unique perspective on the park's namesake features.
+Many trails use cairns (stacks of rocks) for markers and cross broad rock surfaces, requiring attention to follow.

 Protect Your Park

-Watch Your Step.
-Help us protectbiological soil crusts during your visit.
-Please walkonlyon trails, rock or in sandy washes (where water flows when it rains), and keep all vehicles and bikes on designated roads.
+Help us protect biological soil crusts during your visit.
+Please walk only on trails, rock or in sandy washes (where water flows when it rains), and keep all vehicles and bikes on designated roads.

 Protect Ephemeral Pools.

 Sandstone basins called ephemeral pools or potholes are home to a variety of life.
 Tiny organisms depend on the water in these shallow pools.
 To protect these life forms, please do not swim, bathe, or drink the water in desert potholes, and do not walk through dry ones.

 To promote visitor safety and the opportunity to view natural features undisturbed, climbing, scrambling, walking or standing upon, or rappelling off any arch is prohibited in the park.

 Graffiti—carving, scratching, chalking, or any type of marking—is illegal and unsightly.
 If you see someone marking on the rocks, please report it to a ranger.
 Learn how to be a good visitor to archeological sites.